novafuria/ggGit/README.md

 Internally, `ggGit` uses the `git` command to execute the operations.

+## 🧭 Vibedoc Methodology

+This project follows the **Vibedoc** methodology for collaborative human-AI design.
+Vibedoc emphasizes clear documentation, iterative dialogue, and thoughtful design before coding.
+Our project documentation is maintained in the [`.vibedoc/`](./.vibedoc/) directory, following a structured approach to product development.

+**Current Stage**: Project Definition ✅
+**Next Stage**: Problem Research and Assessment 🔍

+Learn more about our methodology: [Vibedoc Documentation](./.vibedoc/README.md)

 ## 🚀 Installation

 The installation process is simple and fast.
 You can use our automatic installation scripts or manually configure your PATH.